But 'sales' is a dirty word isn't it?

 The trouble is, whatever you say when asked, "How much is this likely to cost?" will be set in stone, no matter how much you caveat it.

-The challenge you then have is if, once you've determined your effort, there is a big variance either up or down from your indicative fee.
+The challenge you then have is if, once you've determined your effort to deliver, there is a big variance either up or down from your indicative fee.

 So contrary to popular view, giving an indicative fee increases the risk of losing the engagement later in the process.